Mwalek/super-light-cache-buster/readme.txt

 Stop browser caching by randomizing asset version numbers.

 == Description ==
 Can't see the changes supposedly made by your developer?
-Temporarily activate this plugin.
+Or maybe you're just tired of your sites annoying cache?
+Use this plugin to catch a break!

-With a compressed size of under 250KB, this simple plugin adds random version numbers to CSS & JS assets to prevent browser caching getting in the way of your happiness.
-You can completely disable the plugin from the settings page when you are not using it or keep it active if the site is under development 😀.
+With a compressed size of under 250KB, this simple plugin adds random version numbers to CSS & JS assets to prevent page and browser caching getting in the way of your happiness.
+You can completely disable the plugin from the settings page when you are not using it or keep it enabled if the site is under development 😀.